 Mr. Roddewig directs a national real estate appraisal and consulting practice focused on expert testimony in complex litigation and administrative review proceedings.
 He has worked on assignments in more than 40 states and a number of foreign countries, and currently holds appraisal licenses in more than 20 states.
 He has testified as an expert witness in a variety of federal district courts, in U.S. Bankruptcy Court, in U.S. Tax Court, and in state courts all across the United States.
 Much of his litigation related work involves determining the impact of contamination and environmental risk on property prices and even entire markets.
 Among his more notable assignments was expert testimony for Exxon in the Alaska state trial to determine the impact of the Exxon Valdez oil tanker spill on the market value of 1,300 miles of Alaska coastline, and an preparation of an expert report for four New Orleans levy districts on the appropriate appraisal techniques to determine the impact of Hurricane Katrina on the value of more than 150,000 properties in New Orleans.

 He also is a past Chair of the Land Use Law Committee of the American Bar Association.
-He has both a Juris Doctor degree and a Master of Science degree from the University of Chicago, and an undergraduate degree in history and government from the University of Notre Dame.
+He has both a Juris Doctor degree and a Master of Arts degree from the University of Chicago, and an undergraduate degree in history and government from the University of Notre Dame.

 •Bachelor of Arts (Summa cum Laude) -- University of Notre Dame

 •Master of Arts -- University of Chicago

 •Royal Institute of Chartered Surveyors, Fellow (FRICS)

 •Certified General Real Estate Appraiser in Illinois and more than 20 states

 Certified General Real Estate Appraiser: